cosmos/ibc/spec/ics-002-validity-predicate/README.md

 which the other machine's consensus algorithm has agreed upon, and reject any possible updates which the other machine's consensus algorithm has not agreed upon.
 A light client is the algorithm with which a machine can do so.
-This standard formalises the light client model and requirements, so that the IBC protocol can easily integrate with new machines which are running new consensus algorithms, as long as associated light client algorithms fulfilling the listed requirements are provided.
+This standard formalises the light client model and requirements, so that the IBC protocol can easily integrate with new machines which are running new consensus algorithms as long as associated light client algorithms fulfilling the listed requirements are provided.

 Beyond the properties described in this specification, IBC does not impose any requirements on the internal operation of machines and their consensus algorithms.
-A machine may consist of a single process signing operations with a private key, many processes operating a consensus algorithm, or other configurations yet to be invented — from the perspective of IBC, a machine is defined entirely by its validity predicate and a particular trusted state.
+A machine may consist of a single process signing operations with a private key, a quorum of processes signing in unison, many processes operating a Byzantine fault-tolerant consensus algorithm, or other configurations yet to be invented — from the perspective of IBC, a machine is defined entirely by its light client validation & equivocation detection logic.

 ### Definitions

 * `get`, `set`, `Key`, and `Identifier` are as defined in [ICS 24](../ics-024-host-requirements).

 * `CommitmentRoot` is as defined in [ICS 23](../ics-023-vector-commitments).
+It must provide an inexpensive way for downstream logic to verify whether key-value pairs are present in state at a particular height.

 * `ConsensusState` is an opaque type representing the state of a validity predicate.
   `ConsensusState` must be able to verify state updates agreed upon by the associated consensus algorithm.